Transport in Amsterdam: Public transport

 Public transport in Amsterdam consists of metro, tram, bus and ferry routes operated mainly by GVB, the city-owned public transport operator.
 Regional buses, and some suburban buses, are operated by Connexxion and EBS.
 Currently, there are 16 different tram routes, and five metro routes.
 There are also privately operated water taxis, a water bus, a boat sharing operation, electric rental boats (Boaty) and canal cruises, that transport people along Amsterdam's waterways.
 The GVB Tickets & Info office (just outside Amsterdam Centraal) offers a free public transport map.

 During the construction of the Amsterdam Metro, plans to demolish the entire former Jewish neighbourhood near the Nieuwmarkt led to strong protests.
 Wall decorations at the Nieuwmarkt metro station are a reminder to the protests, which have become known at the Nieuwmarkt Riots.
 The metro was built nevertheless, but plans to build a highway through the neighbourhood in the centre of Amsterdam were abolished.
 A new underground line, the North/South Line (Noord/Zuidlijn), has been constructed since 2002.
 The completion date was 22 July 2018.

 Car

 Transportation by car is discouraged by the local government, with initiatives such as Autodelen and Meerijden.nu being sponsored, and steep parking fees and a great number of streets are closed off for cars in the city centre.
-The A10 Ringroad surrounding the city connects Amsterdam with the Dutch national network of freeways.
-Interchanges allow cars to enter the city by transferring to one of the eighteen city roads, numbered s101 through s118.
-These city roads are regional roads without grade separation, and sometimes without a central reservation.
 Most are accessible by cyclists.
 The s100 is called the centrumring, a smaller ringroad circumnavigating the city centre.

+Accessibility

+In a 2015 case study research of the City region of Amsterdam by the transportation planner Karel Martens which measured accessibility levels of car users versus non car users to jobs and opportunities within a commuting distance; it was found that in non rush hour times, all car users enjoyed sufficient levels of accessibility while during rush hour periphereal parts of the region did not enjoy sufficient levels of accessibility.
+Non car users' level of accessibility to jobs and opportunities was found to be below the sufficiency level at all times including both rush hour times and outside rush hour times.
+However, levels of accessibility of non car users was similar in both times.